How to correctly interpret results in nonlinear analysis

 Stability Path: Example 2 – nonlinear analysis

-This example is a part of silos design I did a few months ago.
+This example is a part of the design of the silos I did a few months ago.
 I will write about such projects later on, for now only a short sample on how this works.
 For one of the loads’ combinations for my silos, I have performed a GMNIA (geometrically and materially nonlinear analysis with imperfect geometry).
 Since I wish to be accurate, I have divided the load into many increments (1000 to be exact).
-It’s impossible to write how much load was applied each increment without making diagrams of said load (in silo applied loads are rather complex), so instead in stability path in this example, I used total reaction force in one of the supports.
+It’s impossible to write how much load was applied to each increment without making diagrams of said load (in silo applied loads are rather complex), so instead in the stability path in this example, I used total reaction force in one of the supports.

 What you should know after reading this: